thedataincubator/basic-docker/_README.md

 ## Examples

 ### hello-world
 This is the most basic example.
 This builds an image from a base of Ubuntu 18 and installs Python 3.
-It then uses **RUN** to print something with Python as well as **CMD** to print out a similiar thing.
+It then uses **RUN** to print something with Python as well as **CMD** to print out a similar thing.
 The difference is that the **RUN** command executes during the build process, whereas the **CMD** executes when the container is launched.
 To build this container run from the `hello-world` directory

 `docker build -t hello-world .`